AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 4. the storage or transmission of fiat currencies;

-5. back-up services to recover your Recovery Phrase or Private Keys, for whose safekeeping you are solely responsible; CC has no means to recover your access to your Tokens, when you lose access to your Safe Account;
+5. back-up services to recover your Recovery Phrase or Private Keys, for whose safekeeping you are solely responsible; E36 Knots has no means to recover your access to your Tokens, when you lose access to your Safe Account;

 6. any form of legal, financial, investment, accounting, tax or other professional advice regarding Transactions and their suitability to you;